Current students must register through the Recorder’s Office, which also oversees student files and posts grades.

 Indiana Law students can build their own plan of study by taking classes from a number of different areas, or they can choose an area of focus.

-Description This seminar will cover a variety of issues that arise in civil tax controversies and litigation between taxpayers and the Internal Revenue Service, which may take place in any of three federal courts, including the United States Tax Court.
-Topics that will be covered include an overview of the tax controversy process; a variety of procedural issues that arise in Tax Court litigation, include the controversy over confidential factfinding; and aspects of the strategic choice between the Tax Court and the #refund# fora.
-The course will also cover certain aspects of tax administration, such as issues that arise in tax compliance and enforcement of the tax laws.
+Description This seminar will cover a variety of issues that arise in civil tax controversies and litigation between taxpayers and the Internal Revenue Service, which may take place in any of three federal courts, the U.S. Tax Court (where over 95% of litigated federal tax cases are docketed); the U.S. district courts; and the U.S. Court of Federal Claims.
+Topics that will be covered include the federal #tax gap# and issues in tax compliance and enforcement of the tax laws; an overview of the federal tax controversy process, from the filing of a tax return through litigation; a variety of procedural issues that arise in Tax Court litigation, including a high-profile controversy over secret factfinding; and aspects of the strategic choice between the Tax Court and the two #refund# courts.
+The course will also include two presentations by faculty from other schools on their research on a tax procedure topic.
+Those colloquium sessions may be attended by other faculty, attorneys, and students.
 A general familiarity with the Internal Revenue Code is helpful for this course.
 Therefore, prior or concurrent enrollment in Introduction to Income Taxation (or equivalent tax background, as determined by the instructor) is required.

 Faculty L. Lederman